tpaviot/ProcessScheduler/doc/solving.rst

 4. The solver successes in finding a schedule that satisfies all the constraints.
 The :func:`solve` method returns True.

 .. note::
    If the solver fails to give a solution, increase the :attr:`max_time` (case 3) or remove some constraints (cases 1 and 2).
-In most cases, the solver does find a solution.

 Find another solution
 ---------------------
-The solver may return:
+The solver may shcedule:

-- one schedule among many, in the case where there is no optimization
+- one solution among many, in the case where there is no optimization,

 - the best possible schedule in case of an optimization issue.